codecarrotlabs/blog.codecarrot.net/_posts/code/devops/2017-07-10-kickstarting-your-business-without-servers-for-free-a-practical-guide-to-serverless.md

 title: Kickstarting Your Business without Servers for Free - A Practical Guide to Serverless
 date: 2017-07-10 12:00:00
 categories: code
-tags: devops business serverless servers
+tags: coding devops business serverless servers
 description: What's serverless?
 It doesn't mean your app won't need any servers.
 Recently, the trend for “serverless” started gaining a lot of traction both among developers and business people.
 image: http://blog.codecarrot.net/images/kickstart-your-business-without-servers.jpg
 ---